 Under this level, the proposed action is evaluated to determine if a formal Air Quality Assessment is required.
 Additionally, Level I assessments are the first progressive phase of both a General Conformity Applicability Analysis and a NEPA air quality impact assessment.
-If no air emissions will occur or the proposed action is exempt (i.e., CATEXed from NEPA and PTC or exempted from General Conformity), no further action is required.
+If no "reasonably foreseeable" air emissions will occur or the proposed action is exempt (i.e., CATEXed from NEPA and PTC or exempted from General Conformity), no further action is required.
+Note that "reasonably foreseeable" means sufficiently likely to occur such that a person of ordinary prudence would take it into account in reaching a decision.